-Let’s take a practical example to analyse that what is the position of the stock in terms of stock life cycle.
+Let’s take a practical example to analyze that what is the position of the stock in terms of stock life cycle.

 This is a monthly chart of Reliance Capital.
 If we look at the monthly chart closely, we can see after a good accumulation in the stock back in the year 2000-2005, the stock entered the growth phase.
 It topped out in the year 2008 and entered the decline phase.
 Within 1 year time, it came back to the price where it started.

-The stock entered the accumulation phase since year 2011.
-Currently it’s facing resistance at around 680 levels and once it breaches this level with good volume, it will enter the growth phase.
+The stock has entered the accumulation phase since the year 2011.
+Currently, it’s facing resistance at around 680 levels and once it breaches this level with good volume, it will enter the growth phase.

 Is the life cycle of business similar to the 4 stages of the stock market?

-The different phases of business cycle: Embryonic stage, Growth stage, Shakeout stage, Maturity stage and Decline stage is somewhat similar to the 4 stages of stock market cycle i.e. Accumulation, Growth, Maturity and Decline phase.
+The different phases of the business cycle: Embryonic stage, Growth stage, Shakeout stage, Maturity stage, and Decline stage is somewhat similar to the 4 stages of stock market cycle i.e. Accumulation, Growth, Maturity and Decline phase.

 The investors often look at the solid fundamental reason before investing in a company.
 But one drawback of this approach is that by the time they have supportive evidence, it’s already priced in and accordingly the stock has already moved by 300-400% i.e. the market has already discounted the positive news.